-Grace from El Goonish Shive seems to be veering into type A territory, with occasional powerful beings advising some help before she pops on over to type C.
+Grace from El Goonish Shive seems to be veering into Depressed territory, with occasional powerful beings advising some help before she pops on over to Unstable.

 Shroomy from Electric Wonderland has a cheery and naive demeanor undermined by depression caused from continuously crushed hopes.